 ‘Buchan’ often refers to a number of areas, near to the township.

-When we talk about Buchan as a caving area, we generally mean Buchan township with the Caves Reserve, but we also infer that we are including the satellite areas including East Buchan, Murrindal, The Basin, New Guinea Ridge, etc. If you count all of the karst within reasonable distance, there are over 1000 karst features documented.
-Only perhaps 150-200 are caves that have any significance and interest, but that is still a lot of caves.
+When we talk about Buchan as a caving area, we generally mean Buchan township with the Caves Reserve, but we also infer that we are including the satellite areas including East Buchan, Murrindal, The Basin, New Guinea Ridge, etc. If you count all of the karst within reasonable distance, there are something like 1000 karst features documented.
+Only perhaps 200 are caves that have any significance and interest, but that is still a lot of caves.

 Cave access regulation also tries to ensure that cavers are aware of and follow the ASF caving codes, particularly minimal impact caving, to ensure no damage is done.
 Some of the caves in Buchan on open land have seen many thousands of trips, with groups going through nearly every weekend, and are now quite trashed –we consider these our ‘sacrificial’ caves, such as Wilson’s Cave which is actually marked on the map of the area, which gives you an idea of how open the access is to that particular cave.
 However, there are also caves that are pristine largely due to these access guidelines.
 So even though people complain about difficulty getting permits, there are good reasons why the access guidelines exist.